Run a command of this form to list hosts associated with the cluster:

 ceph orch host add host4 10.10.0.104 --labels _admin

-A host can safely be removed from a the cluster once all daemons are removed from it.
+A host can safely be removed from a the cluster after all daemons are removed from it.

-To drain all daemons from a host do the following:
+To drain all daemons from a host, run a command of the following form:

 ceph orch host drain *<host>*